etcimon/libasync/README.md

 - **Asynchroneous TCP listener** - delivers a new connection to the delegate of your choice

+- **AsyncFile** - Executes a file read/write/append command in a thread pool and sends a shared buffer to your handler

 - **UDP connection** - receives or sends packets from/to multiple peers

 - **Timer** - sets a periodic or one-shot timer with high-precision (μs) to call a select delegate